Alxelio/bmi_Santander/README.md

 It was done some improvements and changes.

 # Number 8
 I placed the calculus function and put the background color in the second page as well.

+# Number 9
+I renamed all files and classes just to follow the standard / default which ones required in Flutter.
+I also tried to make some improvements.